 Both are derived from the resin of trees.
 Myrrh comes from an Arabian tree known as Balsamodendron myrrh.
 And frankincense is derived from the Boswellia trees.
 It became known as frank + incense because of the prominent odor and steady, long-lasting flame it gives when burned.
 To extract frankincense and myrrh, incisions are made in the tree bark, and the sap that oozes from the cuts hardens into beads of resin.
 The resin is harvested and used in a variety of applications.

-Fortunately we don’t need camel caravans to deliver these beneficial resins and oils.
+Fortunately, we don’t need camel caravans to deliver these beneficial resins and oils.
 Frankincense and myrrh are typically sold by herbal companies as essential oils, resin, and powders.
-Mountain Rose Herbs carries all three forms.
-It can be burned and compounded and used to make incense, perfume, and medicinal tinctures.
+They can be burned and compounded and used to make incense, perfume, and medicinal tinctures.

-- Myrrh essential oil can be diffused to relieve respiratory issues, sooth mucus membranes or to enhance focusing and centering.
-Myrrh is used in various cosmetic and skin care applications to promote healthy, youthful skin.
-Myrrh is valued for promoting oral health and is used in oil pulling, mouthwash, throat lozenges and toothpaste.
-It is used to relieve sore throats, toothache, mouth ulcers, and as a breath freshener.
-A drop of myrrh essential oil can be taken orally in a spoon of honey, coconut oil or in a glass of water to bolster the immune system, and protect your body from infection.
-Myrrh has many beneficial properties: antioxidant, antiviral, anti-fungal, anti-inflammatory and is an expectorant.
-In recent studies myrrh was found to effectively kill breast and skin cancer cells.
+Myrrh essential oil can be diffused to relieve respiratory issues, soothe mucous membranes or to enhance focusing and centering.
+Myrrh is used in various cosmetic and skincare applications to promote healthy, youthful skin.
+Myrrh is valued for promoting oral health and is used in mouthwash, throat lozenges, and toothpaste.
+It is used to relieve sore throats, toothache, mouth ulcers, and is an effective breath freshener.
+A drop of myrrh essential oil can be taken orally in a spoon of honey, coconut oil, or in a glass of water to bolster the immune system and protect your body from infection.
+Myrrh has many beneficial properties: antioxidant, antiviral, anti-fungal, anti-inflammatory, and is an expectorant.
+In recent studies, myrrh was found to effectively kill breast and skin cancer cells.

 Use only 100% pure therapeutic grade essential oils that are derived from plant sources instead of fragrance oils that may contain synthetic chemicals.